TomekGalazka/EU4-Revised-1444-Setup/revised_1444_setup/readme.txt

-Patch 1.3
+Patch 1.3a
-game version: b6b6
+game version: 20bd

+changes in 1.3a
+- minor bugfixes

 byzantine mission tree
 - add mission 'Liberate Cilicia' - armenians in Cilicia and Cilicia tag, armenians are not going to be hellenized